hamzaamjad860/ecommerce-frontend-design/README.md

 # ecommerce-frontend-design
-This repository is made for the frontend designs for E-c0mmerce websites
+This repository is made for the frontend designs for E-commerce websites